 5. Taste Some Traditional Cozida

 When in the Azores, you should do as the locals do, and that means trying some of the traditional cuisine.
-Cozida is an Azorean treat.
-Cozida is a sausage stew that’s cooked in the ground by chefs using the natural geothermal heat.
+Cozida is an Azorean treat, a sausage stew that’s cooked in the ground by chefs using the natural geothermal heat.

 6. Stay in a World-Class Hotel